Neighborhoods/Riley Park

 Emily Carr Elementary (K-7 Public)

-Another excellent catchment school with a welcoming community and solid academic programs.
+Excellent catchment school with a welcoming community.

 Sir William Van Horne Elementary (K-7 Public)